 When you've been charged with assault and battery in Oklahoma, an experienced criminal defense attorney can work with you to determine the best approach to minimize the charge’s negative consequences.
 This may include requesting a deferred or suspended sentence, negotiating a plea bargain, or preparing for trial.
 Every case is unique, and crimes involving elements of coercive control in intimate partner relationships can be particularly challenging.

-Request our free offer, Top 10 Ways You Are Killing Your Defense, to learn about the common mistakes we often see clients make and what you can do towards the best possible outcome for your case.
+Request our free offer, Top 10 Ways You Are Killing Your Defense, to learn about the common mistakes we often see clients make and what you can do to move towards the best possible outcome for your case.

 Have You Been Charged With a Violent Crime in Tulsa, OK?